pratapladhani/mcs-labs/labs/agent-builder-sharepoint/README.md

 4. **Start a new chat** and test the **code interpreter** capability with a data analysis request:

 ```
-Analyze sales data for the last 2 years with a breakdown per product line and quarter.
-Use data from Sales.xlsx.
+How are sales trending for home appliances?
 ```

-5. When offered to get a visual chart of this breakdown, **confirm**.
+5. *If* offered to get a visual chart of this breakdown, **confirm**.

 ![alt text](images/sales-data-analysis.png)